WANDR Riders' Info and Updates

 Bear Safety

 The WANDR takes place in grizzly and black bear habitat.
-That's why it is mandatory for each team to have at least one can of bear spray.

 Although once in a while we see a black bear scampering into the woods, it's rare that we ever see a grizzly.
 They hear us coming from far away and are way too smart to hang around.